Goorbergh/research_report_repo/README.md

 #### 1. Get started <a name="start"></a>
  a.
 All simulations were carried out in R 3.6.2<br />
  b.
 The .R files contain elaborate comments what happens in which part of the code, therefore only a description on where to find which process can be found in this file. <br />
  c.
 Note that in line 21 the working directory should be specified as the path to the folder "research_report_repository".<br />
  d.
 The used R packages are: install.packages(c("tidyverse", "summarytools", "randomForest", "glmnet", "glmnetUtils", "xgboost", "data.table", "caret", "smotefamily", "xtable")) <br />
  e.
 Due to privacy concerns, the original data is not included in this repository.
-To illustrate where the data is supposed to be for the script in order to work  a proxy file is included. <br />
+To illustrate where the data is supposed to be for the script in order to work  a proxy file is included.

 #### 2. Data & Variables <a name="variables"></a>
 a.
-The data import and variable selection happens in lines 20 - 29
+The data import and variable selection happens in lines 20 - 29<br />
 b.
-The only cases where menoyn = 0(non-oncology centre patients) are included to create class imbalance
+The only cases where menoyn = 0(non-oncology centre patients) are included to create class imbalance<br />
 c.
-Predictors included in the analysis are:
+Predictors included in the analysis are:<br />
-   I. Age
+   I. Age<br />
-   II. ovaryd1
+   II. ovaryd1<br />
-   III. ovaryd3
+   III. ovaryd3<br />
- These variables are included based on their statistical properties and not on clinical theory.
+ These variables are included based on their statistical properties and not on clinical theory.<br />
  d.
 EDA and splitting train and test data happens in lines 31-64

  #### 3. Imbalance solutions <a name="imbalance"></a>
  a.
-Imbalance solutions are implemented in lines 66-99
+Imbalance solutions are implemented in lines 66-99<br />
  b.
-Solutions used are:
+Solutions used are:<br />
-   I. Random undersampling (RUS)
+   I. Random undersampling (RUS)<br />
    II.
-Random oversampling (ROS)
+Random oversampling (ROS)<br />
    III.
 Synthetic Minority Oversampling TEchnique (SMOTE)

  #### 4. Models <a name="models"></a>
  a.
-Model fitting happens in lines 104 - 369
+Model fitting happens in lines 104 - 369<br />
  b.
-Models used are:
+Models used are:<br />
-   I. Regular logistic regression
+   I. Regular logistic regression<br />
    II.
-Ridge logistic regression
+Ridge logistic regression<br />
    III.
-Random forest
+Random forest<br />
    IIII.
 XGboost

  #### 5. Performance statistics <a name="performance"></a>
  a.
-Calculating the performance statistics (table 2 in the report) happens in lines 371 - 448.
+Calculating the performance statistics (table 2 in the report) happens in lines 371 - 448.<br />
  b.
 The functions to calculate (except the c-statistic confidence intervals) can be found in Performance measure.R.

  #### 6. Calibration plots <a name="calibration"></a>